 Our mission in creating wellthoughts is to challenge the way we think of wellness, discover how we can restore balance between our bodies and minds, and empower people to become advocates of their own health.

 Drew Piispanen is a 2018 Babson College graduate with a concentration in Business Analytics and Information Technology Management.
 He served as a student consultant for Clarkston Consulting in the consumer health sector and has managed marketing efforts for a metal fabrication distribution company.
 Currently, he works for Skipping Stone, Inc. as a Data Analyst Consultant.
 He is passionate about health, technology, neurology, and the modern integration between these 3 sectors.

 Jacqueline Genova graduated from Babson College in 2017 and is passionate about integrative medicine, with particular interests in cancer, the microbiome, autoimmune disorders, and overall wellness.
 She wrote a thesis in college about incorporating alternative medicine into the conventional model of healthcare.
 She believes in a holistic approach to medicine that entails addressing the root of disease, not just suppressing symptoms.
-Jacqueline currently works at Fidelity Consulting in Boston, and started wellthoughts to educate and encourage readers to be advocates of their own health.
+Jacqueline currently works at Fidelity Investments in Boston, and started wellthoughts to educate and encourage readers to be advocates of their own health.